sensu/sensu-docs/content/sensu-go/5.12/installation/platforms.md

 ### Sensuctl command-line tool

-Sensuctl is available for Linux, Windows, and macOS.
-See the [sensuctl installation guide][3] for more information.

 | Platform & Version | `amd64` | `386` | | | | |
 |--------------------|---------|-------|---|---|---|---|
 | CentOS/RHEL 6      | ✅      |